tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 * **BUN.** An elevated BUN (BUN ≥19 mg/dL [6.78 mmol/L]) is a sign of uremia.
 * **Electrolytes.** Sodium and chloride levels may be low.
 * **Bilirubin.** May be increased.

-# ~Question 6
-Which of the following is consistent with a pneumonia diagnosis?

-[RIGHT] Infiltrates on chest x-ray
-[WRONG] Decreased platelets
-[WRONG] Elevated red blood cell count
-[WRONG] Hypertension

 # ~Question 7
 Which labs findings would be consistent with a pneumonia diagnosis?
 Select all that apply: